 2. Passwords must be at least 6 characters in length and the system is case sensitive.

-4. When you first log onto the portal you will be asked a few questions about you.
+4. When you first log onto the portal, you will be asked a few questions about yourself.
 We recognize the vast diversity that makes up California's population, and are encouraging state and federal agencies to move to a more flexible reporting system that will allow for entries that reflect our true diversity.
 In the meantime, we want you to know that the information requested does help us evaluate how we are doing with our mission to foster a diverse community of naturalists.
 The form is voluntary and we thank you for your help with self reporting.

 Forgot your password?